Torsion, torsion length and finitely presented groups: Introduction

 \section{Introduction}

-It is well know that the set of torsion elements in a group $G$, $\tor(G)$, is not necessarily a subgroup.
-One can, of course, consider the (normal) subgroup $\tor_{1}(G)$ \emph{generated} by the set of torsion elements in $G$, but then other problems emerge: the quotient of $G$ by this subgroup is not necessarily torsion-free.
-This process can be iterated, however, to give rise to an ascending chain of normal subgroups of $G$: the ordinal for which this chain stabilises is called the \emph{torsion length} of $G$ and denoted by $\torlen(G)$.
-This notion first appeared in \cite{ChiVya}, where we began a preliminary investigation of this invariant.
-The definition is repeated as Definition \ref{tordefn} below.
+It is well known that the set of torsion elements in a group $G$, $\tor(G)$, is not necessarily a subgroup.
+One can, of course, consider the subgroup $\tor_{1}(G)$ \emph{generated} by the set of torsion elements in $G$; this subgroup is always normal in $G$.

+The subgroup $\tor_{1}(G)$ has been studied in the literature, with a particular focus on its structure in the context of $1$-relator groups.
+For example, suppose $G$ is presented by a $1$-relator presentation $P$ with cyclically reduced relator $R^{k}$ where $R$ is not a proper power, and let $r$ denote the image of $R$ in $G$.
+Karrass, Magnus, and Solitar proved (\cite[Theorem 3]{KaMaSo}) that $r$ has order $k$ and that every torsion element in $G$ is a conjugate of some power of $r$; a more general statement can be found in \cite[Theorem 6]{Sch}.
+As a immediate corollaries, we see that $\tor_{1}(G)$ is precisely the normal closure of $r$, and that $G/\tor_{1}(G)$ is torsion-free.

+More generally, the manner in which $\tor_{1}(G)$ is impacted by the \emph{deficiency} $\defi(G)$ of a finitely presented group $G$ has also been investigated.
+The deficiency of $G$ is the maximum value of $m-n$, where $m$ and $n$ are the number of generators and relators respectively as we range over all finite presentations of $G$.
+In \cite[Corollary 3.6]{BerHil}, Berrick and Hillman proved that if $G$ is a finitely presentable group with $\defi(G)>0$, and $\tor_{1}(G)$ is either finitely generated or locally finite, then $\tor_{1}(G)$ is actually finite; again, in this situation $G/\tor_{1}(G)$ is torsion-free.
+They claim that the question of whether $\tor_{1}(G)$ is necessarily \emph{trivial} under these hypotheses is open; using a result of Karras and Solitar \cite[Main Theorem]{KarSol} one immediately sees that this triviality is indeed the case when $G$ is presented by a $1$-relator presentation.